briannahebeler/Employee-Tracker/README.md

 ## Description
 Node CLI
-allows user to add and view departments, roles, employees and update employee roles. so that the user can organize and plan their bsiness
+allows user to add and view departments, roles, employees and update employee roles. so that the user can organize and plan their business
 Content Management System
 managing a companies employees node inquirer MySQL